Go Beyond Book Club

 J.B.
 West with First Lady Jackie Kennedy and her son JFK Jr.

 J.B.
-West, was in the White House during the Roosevelt period to the Nixon era.
-He shares in his own words intimate details of his beloved job and what life was like as head of the household duties in the White House.
-Known as, 'The Budget Taskmaster', by the First Ladies Mr. West seems to be agreeable, resourceful and very devoted to his position knowing full well that his first dedication is to the White House and second to the First Ladies.
-His duties include answering the First Ladies phone calls, seeing to their personal needs and otherwise doing his utmost best to make it all happen within his power and budget.
+West was in the White House during the Roosevelt period to the Nixon era.
+He shared in his own words intimate details of his beloved job and what life was like as head of the household duties in The White House.
+Known as, 'The Budget Taskmaster', Mr. West was agreeable, resourceful and very devoted to his position knowing full well that his first dedication is to The White House and second to the First Ladies.
+His duties included answering their phone calls, seeing to personal needs and otherwise doing his utmost best to make it all happen within his power and budget.

 Spoilers - darn those interesting facts!